The ultimate family travel hack: An international house swap (with kids)

 “Can we play with him?”

-Slight hiccup but we adored the kitty snuggles (and we miss him now), and the kids learned some responsibility being *pet owners*.
+Slight hiccup, however, we adored the kitty snuggles (and we miss him now), and the kids learned some responsibility being *pet owners*.

-Living in a city area is generally more expensive too - something to keep in mind when choosing a location.
+Exchanging in a city area can be more expensive too - something to keep in mind when choosing a location.

-Being away for 8 weeks meant we had to be conscious of spending and pick and choose what we could do.
+Being away for 8 weeks meant we had to be conscious of spending and choose entertainment wisely.
 It didn’t help that the exchange rate was woeful (around 0.61 USD for every $1 dollar AUD during our visit). *Sigh*.

 Pet sitting the cat Wilson during our house swap.